 There are several trekking routes for the getaway of Mt.
 Everest at Lukla.

 Drive Kathmandu to Salleri by BP Highway about 8 to 9 hours blacked topped road and drive Kathmandu to Lukla Road through Andheri, Kharikhola and Bupsa then trek to Lukla for a day hike.
 The trek's Name is Salleri to Everest Base Camp Trek.

 Drive all the way to Dharan and Tumlingtar then walk to Lukla through the Salpa Pass named Aruna Valley Trek, Bung taking 6 to 7 days with real Nepalese rural area.

 Q. Kathmandu to Lukla (Kaharikhola and Bupsa/Thamdanda) road distance:

-The total distance of Kathmandu to Lukla/Khaorikharka Road is 366.9 Kilometer.
+The total distance from Kathmandu to Lukla/Khaorikharka Road is 366.9 Kilometers.
 First drive through the BP Highway (Kathmandu, Bhaktapur, Dhulikhel, Bhakundebesi, Mangaltar, Nepalthok, Dumja, Khurkot, Gyaaltar name as Madhya Pahadi Lok Marga and get in Ghurmi Bazaar, from where the road divides for Sagarmatha (Everest) and Halesi Dham (Martika).

 Kathmandu to Salleri road distance = 266.9 Kilometer

 Salleri to Lukla road distance = 100 Kilometer (Salleri to Andheri road Distance = 40 Kilometer, Andheri to Kharikola/Bupsa = 30 Kilometer, Bupsa to Lukla/Chaurikharka = 30 Kilometer).
-Khurkot to Salleri road known as Everest Express Road due to the amazing view of Mt.
+Khurkot to Salleri road is known as Everest Express Road due to the amazing view of Mt.
 Everest, Thamserku, Amadablam, Makalu, Number, Kryanglung, Gaurishankar, etc.

 Q. How many hours does it take Kathmandu to Lukla (Kharikhola/Bupsa/Thamdanda) drive?